xarantolus/bromite-userscripts/README.md

   * Do not use the normal script on less powerful devices
     * In my performance tests, sites take an average of 300-400ms longer to load ("[first contentful paint](https://web.dev/fcp/)" metric) when the script is active (tests were done on a Mi Mix 2, a phone released 2017)
     * However, it takes way more than 400ms to manually click "Decline" on an annoying popup, so I think it is a good tradeoff

+**Deprecated**
+* [**Twitter**](https://github.com/xarantolus/bromite-userscripts/releases/latest/download/twitter.user.js): block ads on Twitter (sponsored tweets, trends etc.)
+  * This script is no longer maintained as I no longer use Twitter - please feel free to contribute the necessary changes if it no longer works

 ---